garrandall/popular-music-data/tracks/girl-u-for-me-silk.md

 I knew you were the one
 After all was said and done
 Baby let me tell you (yeah yeah yeah yeah yeah)
-That I want you by my side (ooh ooh ooh)
+That I want you by my side (oh oh oh)

 Girl you for me (yeah yeah yeah yeah)